pg-format/pgraphs/README.md

 }
 ~~~

-To load a graph into Neo4J either export in [Cypher format](#cypher-create) and
+Reading from a database uses a Cypher `MATCH` query.
+Writing into a database
+uses the list of Cypher `CREATE` queries as exported with [Cypher target
+format](#cypher-create), so the following should be equivalent:

+- `pgraphs graph.pg query.cypher` and manually execute query `query.cypher`
+- `pgraphs -t neo4j pgraph.pg neo4j.json`

-upload to Neo4J or export in [CSV format](#csv) to multiple files and bulk
+For larger graphs better export in [CSV format](#csv) to multiple files and
-import the CSV files with `neo4j-admin database import`.
-Note that Cypher
+bulk import the CSV files with `neo4j-admin database import`.
+Note that CSV
+format cannot express semicolon in repeated property values!
+Cypher command
-command `LOAD CSV` will not work because it expects an additional `MERGE`
+`LOAD CSV` will not work because it expects an additional `MERGE` clause and
-clause and node/edges must have uniform labels.
+node/edges must have uniform labels.

 The [pgraphs git repository](https://github.com/pg-format/pgraphs/) contains
 shell scripts [in directory neo4j](https://github.com/pg-format/pgraphs/blob/main/neo4j/)